-Pleased to say that Jessica Kingsley have accepted the manuscript and offered a publishing contract.
-To get a solo book published takes a while.
-There's editing and the usual checks to be performed.
+I'm very pleased to say that Jessica Kingsley have accepted the manuscript.
+I'm excited to be working with the JKP team once again.
+To get a solo book published takes a while; there's editing and the usual checks to be performed.
 But it's on its way.
-Late 2021 or 2022, hopefully.
+We hope to have it out in March 2022.

 Well, last year was weird.
 I hope you're keeping well and safe.